PMCC-BioinformaticsCore/janis/janis/README.md

 - [Peter MacCallum Cancer Centre](https://www.petermac.org/)
 - [Walter and Eliza Hall Institute of Medical Research (WEHI) ](https://www.wehi.edu.au/)

+Related project links:
+-

 ## Usage

-You must import `Pipeline` into your project, that is:
+You must import `janis` into your project, that is:
 ```python
 import janis as j
 ```

 ### Included definitions

 Some unix tools have been wrapped and included as part of the pip module.
-They are located at `Pipeline.unix.tools/`.
+They are located at `janis.unix.tools/`.
 The examples will use the included unix tools, with more information about bioinformatics tools down below.
 See the section about contributions if you find an error in the tool definitions.